TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 ## Path Planning
 The first half of the lab is dicrete path-planning.
 You will implement a Depth-First Search (DFS), Dijkstra's Algorithm (Dijkstra's), and A\* Search (A\*).
-The main function that you will be using is: labs/src/lab4.cc.
-You will not need to edit lab4.cc.
+The main function that you will be using is: labs/lab4/src/main.cc. **Do not edit main.cc**.
 Instead, a number of helper files have been created for you.
 You will put all of your code in these files.

 ### Depth-First Search
-Complete the algorithm in labs/src/depth_first_search2d.cc.
+Complete the algorithm in labs/lab4/src/depth_first_search2d.cc.
 Your complete implementation should be in this file only.

 **Experiment**